litansh/compose-Nginx-Jenkins/README.md

 Great Effort!
 ---
 You just deployed two containers running self-signed TLS Nginx reverse proxy to a Jenkins server with persistent log and jenkins home directory data and on-boarded jenkins plugins built by docker-compose.
+---
-Are you ready for some CI ?
+Are you ready to CI stuff ?
 ---